 - Avoid direct sun exposure by heading for the shade and try not to be in direct sun during peak mid-day hours!

 I also have the best anti-oxidant facial skin care products to help you reduce DNA damage.

 Unfortunately, there aren't anti-oxidant skin care products yet for the body that can do what we can do for the face, in my opinion.
 The good news though is that we have great anti-oxidant product options for the face.

-“I love the Replenix CF Cream, I wish I could put it on my whole body.”
-Anonymous
+I love that Green Tea and wish I could put it on my whole body! - Anonymous